Download Zipped Enrolled WP 6.1 HB0175.ZIP 24,895 Bytes

 for daily management of the independent agency.

-(d) "Independent agency" means [the Workers' Compensation Fund,]:
+(d) "Independent agency" means [

-(i) the Utah Technology Finance Corporation[,];
+(i) the Utah Technology Finance Corporation[

-(ii) the Utah Housing Finance Agency[,]; and
+(ii) the Utah Housing Finance Agency[

 (iii) the Retirement Board and Office.